ezsystems/commerce-documentation/docs/guide/rate_and_review/rate_and_review.md

 The `EshopBundle/Resources/views/Catalog/product.html.twig` template adds a new tab with ratings and comments to product view.

-it is only visible if rate and review is enabled in configuration.
+It is only visible if rate and review is enabled in configuration.

 ### Configuration